 At Holy Cross Church, there will be several services across the month which follow the Order of Evening Prayer using the Book of Common Prayer.
+This service is often referred to as Evensong.
 Please see The Grapevine for details of services.
 These services are often sung with the Choir.
 To see our Order of Service, please click here.

 Choral Evensong appeals to many for its combination of beautiful music, a serene atmosphere, and a ritualistic structure that offers solace and spiritual enrichment.
 It's particularly attractive for its anonymity, accessibility, and opportunity for quiet reflection, making it a popular choice for those seeking a more individual and less demanding form of worship.